mulle-nat-stash/mulle-bootstrap/FAQ.md

 Environment Variable                  | Description
 --------------------------------------+-------------------------------------
 MULLE_BOOTSTRAP_VERBOSE               | turn on a little more output.
 If you set it to VERBOSE instead of YES, it produces quite a bit more output.
 Set it to FULL for exhausting detail.
-Set it to -x for shell tracing.
+Set it to 1848 for shell tracing.
-MULLE_BOOTSTRAP_TRACE                 | traces shell commands as they are executed MULLE_BOOTSTRAP_TRACE_SETTINGS        | traces resolved settings MULLE_BOOTSTRAP_TRACE_ACCESS_SETTINGS | traces each file access in search for a setting
+MULLE_BOOTSTRAP_TRACE                 | traces shell commands as they are executed MULLE_BOOTSTRAP_TRACE_SETTINGS        | traces settings accesses